 - Ceramic: Known for their ability to maintain a stable environment, ceramic bread boxes provide consistent temperature and humidity levels, ideal for slowing down both staling and mold growth.
 Many feature a rustic charm, with lids that can double as cutting boards.

-- Pros: Excellent for stable environment, often attractive, can have multi-functional lids. [cite: 1 from initial search]
+- Pros: Excellent for stable environment, often attractive, can have multi-functional lids.

-- Cons: Can be heavy and less portable. [cite: 1 from initial search]
+- Cons: Can be heavy and less portable.

 - Plastic: While often the most budget-friendly and lightweight option, plastic bread boxes vary greatly in design and effectiveness.
 Some are specifically designed for sliced sandwich bread, offering a tight seal for convenience.